chronoxor/gil/README.md

 Where:
 * Blue nodes are third-party components
 * Green nodes are components that we develop
-* Edges show components dependency with branch name
+* Edges show components dependency with a branch

 ### Root .gitlinks file
 In order to describe the sample model with git links we have to define root